1906-cpu-projects/grace-shopper-team-b/README.md

 # grace-shopper-team-b

-James has touched ReadMe, thrice.
+James has touched ReadMe, a fourth time to get all the instructions down.